ajdavid128/algo-practice/README.md

 19:05:45

 # Problem 37
 Find the median integer of an array of numbers.
+The array must be sorted so the integers are in order (either lowest to highest or viceversa).
 The array provided will always have an odd number of elements.

 # Problem 38